testvon/alecsatin.github.io/_posts/2017-01-26-social-isolation-and-the-christian.md

 title: Social Isolation and the Christian
 excerpt:
 categories:
-- for-the-suffering
+  - for-the-suffering-christian
 tags:
   - Mental Illness
   - Social Isolation
   - Loneliness
   - Anxiety
   - Social Anxiety
   - Church
   - Community
   - Love one another
   - The least of these
   - Real Christianity
 ---
 {% include toc %}
 Christians aren't supposed to have emotional problems.
 But we do.
 Believers in the Lord Jesus Christ are just as fallen as other people, though forgiveness (Psalm 103:12) does makes all the difference.
 Even so, reconciliation with God the Father does not eliminate the suffering which marks this side of eternity.
 Pretending otherwise is a foolishness in which those of us who struggle with social isolation cannot allow ourselves to indulge.